-Bad smells, according to Fowler and Beck [8], are symptoms presented in the source code of a program that possibly indicate a more serious problem that requires code refactoring [8].
-Regions of code that exhibit these symptoms are not considered errors, but they impair software quality and violate Software Engineering principles such as modularity, readability and reuse.
-Design patterns may be used to remove bad smells.
-On the other hand, there are studies that identify co-occurrence of design patterns and bad smells [3, 10, 11, 18].
+Bad smells are symptoms existing in the source code of a program that possibly indicate a more serious problem that requires code refactoring [9].
+Code regions that exhibit these symptoms are not considered errors, but they impair software quality and violate Software Engineering principles such as modularity, readability and reuse.
+Design patterns may be used to remove bad smells [4, 14, 16, 17, 25].
+On the other hand, there are studies that identify co-occurrence of design patterns and bad smells [3, 11, 12, 23].
 Although design patterns are intended to improve software quality, they do not necessarily avoid bad smells.